SarahRichards1928/knossos/_drafts/documentation.md

 #### Color lookup table

-*   This feature enables you to change the grey values of the dataset and the default tree colors into color values according to a "Color Lookup Table" (LUT).
-The format of this table is the ImageJ-format, supporting only 768 byte tables (3 bytes RGB colors for each of the 256 grey values)
+This feature enables you to change the grey values of the dataset and the default tree colors into color values according to a *"Color Lookup Table" (LUT)*.
+The format of this table is the *ImageJ* format, supporting only 768 byte tables (3 bytes RGB colors for each of the 256 grey values)

 *   To use this feature, first load an adequat lookup table by clicking on *Load*.
-A window will open where you are asked for the LUT-file.
+A window will open where you are asked for the `LUT` file.
     *   Then check on *Use Own Dataset Colors* or *Use Own Tree Colors* and the dataset or the trees should change their color according to the table.

 #### Dataset Dynamic Range (Contrast)

-*   Here the intensity values (i.e. the contrast) of the dataset can be adjusted.
+Here the intensity values (i.e. the contrast) of the dataset can be adjusted.
 Because it is 8-bit greyscale the range goes from 0 to 255.

 *   If you increase *Bias* (default 0), then the image gets brighter.
 If you decrease *Range Delta*, the image gets darker.
 *   A good setting is 100 for both *Bias* and *Range Delta*.

 #### Viewport Objects

-*   Here you can toggle the display of the intersection crosshairs, which show you the intersections of the three slice plane viewports.
-The color of an intersecting line corresponds to the viewport border of the respective viewport, i.e red for XY, green for XZ and blue for YZ.
+Here you can toggle the display of the intersection crosshairs, which show you the intersections of the three slice plane viewports.
+The color of an intersecting line corresponds to the viewport border of the respective viewport, i.e red for `XY`, green for `XZ` and blue for `YZ`.

 *   You can also toggle the display of the size label in each slice plane viewport.
 The label shows you the size of the displayed dataset in μm.

 #### Object ID Overlay

-*   This feature is used to stain parts of the EM dataset with other colors by using a second "object id"-dataset.
-*   However this feature is yet not fully implemented.
+This feature is used to stain parts of the EM dataset with other colors by using a second "object id"-dataset.
+However this feature is yet not fully implemented.

 *   *Enable Color Overlay* will enable this feature.